BonwooKoo/Auto_MAPS/README.md

 <br />

-## Step 2: Downloading Street View Images (Python)
+## Step 2: Downloading Street View Images & Applying Computer Vision (Python)

-> ***NOTE: If you do not have required packages (e.g., Tensorflow) installed, using Google Colab or other similar services is recommended.
-See [this](https://colab.research.google.com/drive/1_yiTDSLqwJfdvHRXvVWHrsv-_LLRlXFh?usp=sharing) Google Colab notebook for an example.***

-Step 2 and 3 uses **auto_audit.py** in Step2_3 folder and is based on Python language.
 After Step 1, you will have saved a CSV file.
 This CSV file is used as an input to Step 2 and 3.
-If you are using Google Colab or other similar services, upload the CSV file to your storage.

-After creating an instance of auto_audit_df class, use .add_image_info method() to add image information and .download_gsv() method to download GSV images.
-You will need to provide your API key again, and getting the images are NOT FREE OF CHARGE.
+Once you've cloned this repo,

+The remainder of the process assumes that you are using Google Colab. [demo.ipynb](https://colab.research.google.com/drive/1_yiTDSLqwJfdvHRXvVWHrsv-_LLRlXFh?usp=sharing) includes code to download GSV images, apply computer vision technique, and conducting automated audit using the output from the computer vision technique.

 See below for an example code:
 ```